lonelyelk/browser-notes/README.md

+# Browser-Notes

-In-browser text editor inspired by https://coderwall.com/p/lhsrcq Also used as exercise in Node.js
+In-browser text editor inspired by [this thread](https://coderwall.com/p/lhsrcq) made as exercise in Node.js